-Credits: 2 Term: 3 Counts for 30 hr. requirement: Y Director: Dr. George Rodney
+Credits: 2 Term: 3 (Not offered in AY18) Counts for 30 hr. requirement: Y Director: Dr. George Rodney

-Introduction to Animal MRI (GS-PY- 411)
+Introduction to Animal MRI (GS-PY-411)

 This course provides an introduction to the theory and application of small animal MRI which is currently not readily available through other courses.